pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit VoterRegistered(_addr);

-    - [ ] should be able to add voter and emit VoterRegistered
+    - [X] should be able to add voter and emit VoterRegistered
-    - [ ] should not be able to add voter if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [X] should not be able to add voter if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to add voter if not workflow status not in registering phase => "Voters registration is not open yet"
+    - [X] should not be able to add voter if not workflow status not in registering phase => "Voters registration is not open yet"
-    - [ ] should not be able to add voter if not owner if voter already in whitelist => "Already registered"
+    - [X] should not be able to add voter if voter already in whitelist => "Already registered"

 - function tallyVotes() external onlyOwner {
     - require(workflowStatus == WorkflowStatus.VotingSessionEnded, "Current status is not voting session ended");

     - emit WorkflowStatusChange(WorkflowStatus.VotingSessionEnded, WorkflowStatus.VotesTallied);

-    - [ ] should be able to tally vote & emit WorkflowStatusChange event
+    - [X] should be able to tally vote & emit WorkflowStatusChange event
-    - [ ] should not be able to tally vote if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [X] should not be able to tally vote if not owner => "Ownable: caller is not the owner."
-    - [ ] should not be able to tally vote if not in end voting phase => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [X] should not be able to tally vote if not in end voting phase => "Ownable: caller is not the owner."

 3. describe("Check voters features")